 Let us know how you like this feature and if you do use it!

 Vasudev G adds in the comments below: To save the Spotlight images, navigate to the following folder:

+You can also Turn on or off Windows Spotlight using Registry or Group Policy Editor.
 This post will help you if your Windows Spotlight is not working.